 Additionally, while some people may be drawn to the lack of hormones, others may consider it a negative.
 Dr. Chambers pointed out that many people choose hormonal birth-control methods because of the benefits beyond preventing pregnancy.
 The hormones in birth control can help regulate your cycle, clear up acne, and ease menstrual cramps, among other things.

 How to Decide If Phexxi Is Right For You

-There's a lot to consider when trying to decide if this is the method of birth control for you.
-First, be aware of the risk of side effects.
+There's a lot to consider when weighing the pros and cons.
+First, be sure to consider all the side effects.
 There were a few cases of urinary bladder infection and kidney infection reported in clinical studies.
 Because of this, Phexxi is not recommended for people who have had recurrent urinary tract infections or other urinary tract problems.

 Ultimately, it's a big decision and an individual one.
-"Overall, when it comes to choosing a birth control, every woman is unique in their preference," Dr. Chambers told POPSUGAR.
-"There is no one-size-fits-all birth-control option, so it's important that you educate yourself about the various options available to you and speak with your doctor."
+"There is no one-size-fits-all birth-control option, so it's important that you educate yourself about the various options available to you and speak with your doctor," Dr. Chambers said.

 — Additional reporting by Alexis Jones